The Anglican Chaplaincy Team

 Karel van Helden

 Karel works three days a week at the Anglican Chaplaincy.
 His focus is on the management of our not-for-profit cafe Koha Coffee; worship music for our regular gatherings; communications including Website, Facebook and printed promotions; Student connection and support.
-Karel also works as a primary school teacher 2 days a week, and runs a small guitar school for primary school students.
+Karel also works as a primary school teacher 1 day a week, and runs a guitar school for primary school students.
 Karel has previously worked as a Graphic Designer, Church minister in Nelson, Programme Coordinator with Parachute Music, and as an itinerant musician and worship leader.
-Karel has three children Arlo, Sol and Sacha, and in his spare time loves to kick a football and cook a good curry.
+Karel is married to Philippa and has three children Arlo, Sol and Sacha, and in his spare time loves to kick a football and cook a good curry.

 Imogen works three days a week at the Anglican Chaplaincy at Victoria as well as working part-time with IDEA services, caring for two little boys and their family.
 Before moving to Wellington mid-2013, Imogen did an internship at Attunga Youth Ministries in Australia.
 It was a beautiful time of wrestling and healing which, among other things, led Imogen out of her chosen career in law and into a new season.